 - 2-3 tablespoons vegetable oil

-- 1/2 cup white chocolate chips or white candy melts
+- ½ cup white chocolate chips or white candy melts

-- 1 ice cream cone
+- 1 ice cream cone (plus 3 lollipop sticks)

-For the cake:
+For the CAKE

-For the cake frosting
+For the FROSTING

-Beat softened butter on medium speed with an electric or stand mixer.
+- Beat softened butter on medium speed with an electric or stand mixer.
 Beat for 3 minutes until smooth and creamy.
 Add powdered sugar, cream, and vanilla extract with the mixer running on low.
 Increase to high speed and beat for 3 minutes.
 Note: If the frosting is too thick, you can add a little more cream.
 Just add one tablespoon at a time, then mix thoroughly until you get the consistency you like.
 Add a little bit of blue and green food coloring to achieve a pale blue-green color.
 Stir well.

-Fill and frost cake with a crumb coat.
+- Fill and frost cake with a crumb coat.
 Refrigerate for one hour.
 Frost the cake with a smooth finish.
 Add sprinkles to the bottom sides of the cake.
 Refrigerate again for 30 minutes.

-Melt pink candy melts according to package instructions, being careful not to overheat.
+- Melt pink candy melts according to package instructions, being careful not to overheat.
 Add 2 tablespoons oil and stir until smooth.
 It should be soupy.
 You can add a little more oil, if needed.
 Stick a cake ball into the middle of the cake.
 Pour melted pink candy melts over the cake ball and stick the prepared cone on top.
 Working quickly, drizzle sides of cake, then fill in the top section.
 The cake is ready to serve.

 If you like the chocolate drizzles, you might also like this Chocolate Drizzle Semi-Naked Rose Cake.